 The production process of this Chinese tea is shrouded in mystery!

-After brewing, the mixture of leaves turns the water a mesmerizing, dark red color and emits a strong, smoky aroma.
-The taste of the tea has earthy accents with a delicate bitterness.
+When brewed, the blend of leaves colors the water a hypnotic, dark red and emits a strong, smoky aroma.
+The tea's flavor features earthy notes with a delicate bitterness.

 Green Valley from the Oriental collection

-Green Valley stands out for its soothing effect with a refreshing twist!
+Green Valley stands out with its soothing effect and a refreshing twist!

-The infusion of Ceylon green tea leaves is brewed to a light, straw color and emits a fresh aroma.
-The taste is devoid of excessive bitterness, and plant notes come to the fore, complemented by subtle, floral accents.
+The infusion from Ceylon green tea leaves brews to a light, straw color and emits a crisp aroma.
+The taste is free from excessive bitterness, with vegetal notes taking center stage, topped with subtle, floral accents.

 White Moon from the Oriental collection